 If you are in doubt as to your academic suitablility for the course, please send any specific query to us at email@example.com.

 Additionally all applicants for Medicine (including graduates) are normally required to take the BioMedical Admissions Test (BMAT) in their own school or college, or in a registered test centre, as part of their application.
-You can find further information at www.bmat.org.uk, and information about any change in our BMAT-handling process as a result of Covid-19 on our own BMAT webpage.
+You can find further information at on the BMAT website, and information about any change in our BMAT-handling process as a result of Covid-19 on our own BMAT webpage.

 N.B.
 Graduate applicants should be aware that from the first to the fourth year of the Standard Course (A100), UK students on a second degree are only entitled to claim for a loan toward living costs, and not for any tuition fee support or for any maintenance grants towards living costs.
 NHS bursaries are then available for UK students in their fifth and sixth years of study.